scott-sherwood/Tutorials/SSPhotoCollectionTutorial/README.markdown

 </ul>

-<h2>What is SSPhotoCollection tutorial?</h2>
+<h2>What is SSiOSWidgets?</h2>

 <h2>License</h2>
-SSPhotoCollection is released under its own attribution license (which is included with the source code).
+SSGestures is released under its own attribution license (which is included with the source code).
 You can also purchase a non-attribution license if you wish, by contacting me at scott@scott-sherwood.com

 Support, bugs and feature requests
 There is absolutely no support offered with this tutorial.
 If you want to submit a feature request, please do so via the issue tracker on github.